Identifying Valuable Undercover Books

 So for sourcing or identifying books that are worth tracking down, the real measure of value is still found on good old eBay. eBay provides data on the price that items actually sold for, and it is not terribly hard to get.
 You can enter the books directory on eBay (you must log in to search for sold items) and in the left-hand column select items that are sold or completed, reverse sort the search results by price, and you will see extremely expensive books that have sold recently on eBay.
 Chances are, you are not going to track down a $10,000 book for $10 somewhere else and sell it.
 So, in general, you will want to set a price ceiling in the $500 to $1,000 range and reverse sort order by price high to low.

-So next you can add filters in the search, negative filters to remove those kinds of results from your search.
+Next you can add filters in the search, or negative filters to remove inapplicable kinds of results from your search.
 For example, you might prefer not to have signed copies in there, in which case in the search box you can add "-signed" to be a negative search on your keywords.
 This should keep things without the word 'signed' in the title from showing up in your results.
 Now you can begin searching through the results and looking for possible candidates.

 Again, you are not looking for things that are from the Middle Ages or things that you are unlikely to be able to locate for an inexpensive price.
 You are looking for nondescript, normal-looking book that you might otherwise run across in listings or in a garage sale or a library sale that might actually conceivably be there.
 You can begin to build up a large library of these ISBNs and be on the lookout for them.
 It doesn't take a lot of these books to be able to make a part-time income and have fun doing it.

-Get an idea of the types of books we are looking for it might be easier to start with a price ceiling in the range of $200 and you can scroll through the results and look for things that look potentially findable and interesting it's not a perfect example but as I scroll through I see the Dune encyclopedia from 1984 by Frank Herbert it looks like the kind of book that you may run across and and has an actual value in the hundreds of dollars even the paper back seems to be relatively valuable
+To get an idea of the types of books we are looking for, it might be easier to start with a price ceiling in the range of $200.
+You can scroll through the results and look for things that look potentially findable and interesting.
+It's not a perfect example but as I scroll through I see "The Dune Encyclopedia" from 1984 by Frank Herbert, it looks like the kind of book that you may run across and and has an actual value in the hundreds of dollars.
+Even the paper back seems to be relatively valuable.

 If you have methods that you yourself use to identify and locate valuable but inconspicuous books, share them in the comments.
 Also, if you have any stories of books you bought particularly cheaply and sold later for much more, share those as well.